-The Onslow saltfield was hit by tropical cyclone Dominic on 27.1.2009.
+The Onslow saltfield was hit by tropical cyclone Dominic.
 Dominic was a moderate, category 2 cyclone with wind gust 140 km/h and 240 mm rainfall.

 Australian Bureau of Meteorology

 Dampier Original Drying Stockpile

 At Dampier, the original drying stockpile was designed for up to 2'000'000 t.
 It is not being used any more.
 Harvested salt is hauled to the new washing plant near the sea shore.